Tenant Pay Less Upfront

 Pay Less Upfront And Gain Greater Freedom When Moving Home

 Moving home can be costly, making it hard to find your deposit, first month’s rent and the other costs of moving.
 A Zero Deposit Guarantee costs the equivalent of one week’s rent and replaces the traditional tenancy deposit, aiming to make renting more affordable.

 Less Upfront – Free up cash by paying a small set up fee plus the equivalent to one week’s rent.

 More Choice – Zero Deposit gives tenants an alternative to the traditional deposit.

 Greater Freedom – Avoid having to fund a second deposit when moving from one rental property to another.

 - You review your Zero Deposit Guarantee quote online, having been introduced to us by your letting agent.

-- You make a payment equivalent to one week’s rent, provide your Direct Debit details and then the paperwork is generated and copies sent to all parties.
+- You make a payment equivalent to one week’s rent, plus a one off £49 set up fee, provide your Direct Debit details and then the paperwork is generated and copies sent to all parties.

 - Your landlord gets a guarantee for the same amount as a six week tenancy deposit and you remain liable for any damage or financial loss due to them.